primarina314/Create_natural_numbers_with_combition_of_only_one_number/README.md

 It finds out how to make up $n$ with $k$ number of 4s using summations, substractions, mulitplications, divisions.

-By adjusting $p$, you can find out the way a given natural number can be made up by $p$s.
+By adjusting $p$, you can find out the way a given natural number can be made up by $p$ s.

 $p$ is initially set to 4.